 If you are absent, upon your return to OSU please arrange to meet with your instructor(s) and advisor(s) to discuss options and strategies for catching up with missed academic work and for completing the term successfully, if possible.
 Consideration for academic assistance and the opportunity to complete the course are at the discretion of your instructor(s) and dependent on the nature of the course.
-Your advisor(s) can also help you access support resources in the OSU community, such as Counseling and Psychological Services (CAPS) and Religious Life at OSU staff.
+Your advisor(s) can also help you access support resources in the OSU community, such as the staff at Counseling and Psychological Services (CAPS) and Spiritual Life @ OSU.
 OSU recognizes that in the immediate aftermath of a tragic loss, the farthest thing from your mind may be your academic situation.
 However, when you are ready and able to resume your studies or to take appropriate steps affecting your academic future, we in the OSU community are available to help you.

 In support of these guidelines, it is hoped that OSU instructors will not penalize students who have provided verification of their bereavement needs.
 Additionally, OSU instructors are asked to offer reasonable compensatory experiences if appropriate, to ensure that students' academic progress in the course will not be unduly compromised.
 These might include extending deadlines, allowing make-up exams, recalculating the weighting of scores from other course assignments or exams, or offering an Incomplete, to name a few.
 The Center for Teaching and Learning is available to consult with instructors about options for designing compensatory experiences (541-737-2804; email@example.com).
 It is up to the instructor to determine what constitutes a reasonable compensatory experience in a given course.